Land of the Bedouins

 Image 3

-Day 2 : Amman - Salt
+Day 2 : Amman - Salt - Amman

-Overnight in Harir Palace Hotel, Amman
+Overnight in Ambassador Hotel, Amman

 Salt, the first capital of Jordan.
 It houses the tomb of the biblical Job, a wealthy, righteous man from the Land of Uz as well as the tomb of the prophet Jethro, who was Moses' father-in-law.
 Take a walk through the streets of the old city of Salt where you will be surrounded by splendid yellow sandstone buildings incorporating a variety of local and European styles - typically with domed roofs, interior courtyards, and characteristic tall arched windows.